InfiniteVerma/cpp-tcpip/README.md

     - [x] Basic FSM driver logic (using fn pointers?)
     - [x] One way FSM
     - [x] Payload -> TCP Segment + Payload -> IP Header + TCP Segment + Payload
+- [x] Reorganize code before it gets out of hand
+- [ ] Make a different thread for TCP stuff
+    - [ ] Redesign the socket design for 'userland' and 'kernel' thread state
+    - [ ] Communicate
+    - [ ] Move socket logic to new thread
 - [ ] Proper handshake
     - [ ] Full state machine
     - [ ] Do 3 way handshake and maintain the state (of FSM) properly